Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-Max Strus and the rest of the Miami Heat take on the New York Knicks in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+The Miami Heat, Max Strus included, will play at 7:30 PM on Friday against the New York Knicks in the 2023 NBA Playoffs.

-In this article, we look at Strus' available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets in place for Strus, let's look at some stats and trends to assist you in making good predictions.

 Max Strus Prop Bets vs. the Knicks